Shake, Rattle & Roll Extreme: "Rage"

 Trina, her boyfriend Moze, and their friends Alfie, Bong, and Shai encounter their friend Coy while passing through his village during a road trip.
 Coy invites the group to spend the night near a nearby river to watch a meteor shower.
 While crossing the river, Bong discovers fragments of a meteorite and becomes infected by a parasite that emerges from the rock upon contact.
 When Shai tries to help him, Bong becomes violent and stabs her before being killed by the rest of the group.
 The friends place Bong and Shai’s bodies in a nearby hut, and Moze and Alfie set out to find help, narrowly surviving an attack by two similarly infected villagers.

-Back at the hut, Trina is attacked by the reanimated versions of Bong and Shai but is rescued by Coy, who reveals that his village has been overrun by zombified residents infected by parasitic organisms from the meteorites.
+Back at the hut, Trina is attacked by the reanimated Bong and Shai but is rescued by Coy, who reveals that his village has been overrun by zombified residents infected by parasitic organisms from the meteorites.
 The group finds refuge with the village captain at her house, along with a pregnant woman named Faya.
-While looking for a restroom, Trina discovers several corpses and is captured by the captain, who had drugged the others’ drinks.
+While looking for a restroom, Trina discovers several corpses and is captured by the captain, who had drugged the others' drinks.
 At gunpoint, the captain forces Trina into the basement to reveal her zombified son, whom she has been keeping alive by sacrificing uninfected villagers.
 Trina manages to escape by pushing the captain into her son, who kills her.

 Trina wakes her friends and flees with them and Faya.
-When their tricycle breaks down at a nearby school, the noise of Moze's attempts to restart it attracts a horde of zombies.
+When their tricycle breaks down at a nearby school, the noise of Moze's attempts to restart it attracts a horde of the infected.
 Coy is caught and killed in the chaos.
 They eventually reach a warehouse, where Moze and Alfie are attacked by infected workers.
 Alfie becomes infected in the skirmish, forcing Moze to kill him.
 Meanwhile, Faya goes into labor and is helped by Trina.
-The noise draws more zombies, prompting Moze to give Trina the keys to a truck while he distracts the horde, allowing Trina, Faya, and the newborn to escape.
+The noise draws more of the infected, prompting Moze to give Trina the keys to a truck while he distracts the horde, allowing Trina, Faya, and the newborn to escape.

 On the road, Faya succumbs to childbirth complications and dies, leaving Trina to continue alone with the baby.
 She calls her mother to tell her she is on her way home, as a news broadcast reveals that the meteor shower triggered a global outbreak of the "rage-borne disease".